 Last Chance Hit Point: Party members can survive otherwise lethal attacks with one HP remaining.
 This chance is proportional to the character's Guts stat, and there's no limit to the number of times a character can survive this way, willing their way out of a barrage of otherwise lethal attacks.

 Last of His Kind: Rena, Noel, and Chisato are the last Nedians alive.
 Made even worse if you don't recruit Noel so their race will go extinct.
+The third game's dictionary reveals that Noel and Chisato's descendants at least were absorbed by the Expellians.

 Law of Cartographical Elegance: Played straight and subverted.
 When you get to Virtual Expel on Disc 2, it is played straight.
 Energy Nede on the other hand is subverted because the world is actually just an asteroid amidst an energy mass floating in a corner of the universe.